killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 leading to a quick feedback loop.

 [^layers]:
-    We have: property tests, cross-validation against reference implementations, round-trip checks, and fuzz targets.
+    We have: property tests, cross-validation against reference implementations, round-trip checks, and [fuzz targets][fuzz].
     And what this doesn't catch will hopefully be caught when we run this in Rastair against many different inputs.